whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Healthy Cultures Were the Norm for Millions of Years.md

 All these stories showed me that the beauty of the Ashaninka isn't unique.
 Every culture is unique in its own ways, but there must be common patterns that allow people to live in nations that maintain a baseline of mutual respect.
 Different nations might do this in different ways, but all healthy cultures, one way or another, do or did somehow maintain a respectful way of life.
 People embrace integrity and generosity towards their neighbors, and have systems of conflict resolution that work while avoiding unaccountable police and punitive prisons.
 Because generosity was or is so common, they don't have rich and poor, and the leadership serves everyone instead of a few rich people.

 Still... how do all these nations maintain such a beautiful way of life?
-If a group of people wanted to live in such a beautiful way, what lessons could they learn from the Ashaninka and all these other healthy cultures to make that possible?**
+If a group of people wanted to live in such a beautiful way, what lessons could they learn from the Ashaninka and all these other healthy cultures to make that possible?

+<div style="break-after:page"></div>